WatIsDeze/ScMa/README.md

+# Archived, now ported to Polyhedron engine from us: Pyramid Apex Games.
+Go look over here for the engine, and its including project game SchizoMania!
+[Polyhedron](https://github.com/Pyramid-Apex-Games/Polyhedron)

 # SchizoMania:
 SchizoMania is a game about a character called Dave who is quite deranged.
 Since we do not intend to do spoilers, think about Resident Evil 3 mixed up with Silent Hill 2 to get an idea about what it's intent is.